observIQ/bindplane-agent/README.md

-# observIQ Collector
+# observIQ OpenTelemetry Collector

-The observIQ Collector is observIQ's distribution of the OpenTelemetry Collector.
+The observIQ OpenTelemetry Collector is observIQ's distribution of the OpenTelemetry Collector.
 It provides everything you need to get setup and sending logs to
 [observIQ](https://observiq.com/).

 ## Installation